 Ecojustice lawyers have launched a Federal Court case on behalf of local residents in an effort to quash a Port Authority-issued permit allowing the construction of a new coal transfer facility on the Fraser River.
 Our clients — two local residents and a pair of community-based groups — have major concerns about the project’s human health and climate impacts.

-The Fraser Surrey Docks project would see up to four million tonnes of thermal coal, one of the world’s dirtiest fossil fuels, shipped by open-car rail from Wyoming’s Powder River Basin through Vancouver’s Lower Mainland each year.
-The coal would then be barged to Texada Island, then loaded onto ships for export to Asian markets.
-This project could pump nearly eight megatonnes of CO2 emissions into the atmosphere each year, which is the equivalent of adding some 1.6 million passenger vehicles to the road.
+If approved, the Fraser Surrey Docks project would see up to four million tonnes of thermal coal carried by open-car rail from Wyoming’s Powder River Basin through Vancouver’s Lower Mainland each year, ultimately bound for export to foreign markets.
+This project could pump nearly seven million tonnes of CO2 emissions into the atmosphere each year — at a time when scientific studies have shown we must do all we can to reduce carbon emissions.

 Why is Ecojustice involved?

 Our clients don’t want to see their communities become conduits for dirty coal.
-As increasing opposition to coal transport facilities in Washington State and Oregon prompts companies to look north for alternate routes to Asian markets, it is critical we stop this dirty coal project in its tracks.
+With doors firmly shut on coal export facilities in Washington State and Oregon, the need to find an export route along the west coast is prompting American companies to look north for ways to get their product to foreign markets.
+It is critical we stop this dirty coal project in its tracks.

 What would a win mean?